DMD Dot Matrix Display SPI Firmware Development: Software Control of DMD Displays

 Our earlier blogs on DMD discussed the Dot Matrix Display internals and interfacing techniques.
-In this blog, we will focus on the developing display firmware for a DMD panel.
+In this blog, we focus on DMD dot matrix display SPI firmware development — specifically, how to write display firmware for a DMD panel that drives industrial LED displays and home automation display systems reliably and efficiently.
+Embien's Product Engineering Services cover the full scope of such embedded display firmware projects, from architecture to production.

-As we have seen, the DMD panel comprises of a matrix of LEDs.
+As we have seen, the DMD panel comprises a matrix of LEDs — the foundational building block of industrial led displays.
 Each LED needs one bit of information to store its state.
-So effectively the DMD data to be displayed can be represented as a consecutive memory.
-Of the many mechanism available, a simple array will be the easiest representation.
-Thus to represent pixels in a 16×32 DMD panel, the following ‘C’ statement can be used.
+So effectively the DMD data to be displayed can be represented as consecutive memory.
+Of the many mechanisms available, a simple array is the easiest representation.
+Thus to represent pixels in a 16×32 DMD panel, the following 'C' statement can be used:

 Unsigned char buffer_data [16][4];

-Since each byte has 8 bits, we are representing a 32 pixel row with 4 bytes.
+Since each byte has 8 bits, we are representing a 32-pixel row with 4 bytes.
 Now that the memory for display data is allocated, we need to transfer the same to the DMD panel.
-There are many ways to achieve the same like using simple bit banging mechanism or dedicated peripherals – if available.
-As seen earlier, using the SPI is the simplest and easiest method.
-Since most of the microcontrollers, even very low end MCUs, has SPI master port available, this solution is applicable across platforms.
+There are many ways to achieve this — simple bit-banging or dedicated peripherals if available.
+As seen earlier, using SPI is the simplest and easiest method.
+Since most microcontrollers, even very low-end MCUs, have an SPI master port available, this DMD dot matrix display SPI firmware development approach is applicable across platforms.

-By design, the data pushed in to the DMD panel is displayed only in every fourth row that too in certain order.
+By design, the data pushed into the DMD panel is displayed only in every fourth row, in a certain order.
 It is necessary to select the line set based on the Demultiplexer input.
-For a 16×32 DMD panel, we will have to drive Demux inputs in four possible combinations – 00, 01, 10 and 11.
+For a 16×32 DMD panel, we will have to drive Demux inputs in four possible combinations — 00, 01, 10, and 11.

 16X32 DMD panel